Asymptotically tight security analysis of quantum key distribution based on universal source compression: Security proof based on phase error correction

-where $\rho_{K_A K_B E}^{\rm ideal}(n)$ is defined as
+where $\rho_{K_A^n K_B^n E|\hat{n}_{\rm fin}=n}^{\rm ideal}$ is defined as

-Here, we regard that the basis in which Alice's or Bob's classical state is diagonalized is the $Z$ basis.
-The security of the final key is known to split into two conditions: correctness and secrecy~\cite{Koashi2009}.
+The security of the final key is known to be split into two conditions: correctness and secrecy~\cite{Koashi2009}.
 The former requires that Alice's and Bob's final keys are the same with a high probability, i.e.,

-This can be ensured by the information reconciliation we use in the actual protocol.
+where $\hat{n}_{\rm fin}=0$ whenever the protocol is aborted.
+This should be ensured by the information reconciliation step in the actual protocol.
 The latter requires that Alice's final key looks almost completely random to an eavesdropper Eve, i.e.,

 (In the case of reverse reconciliation, the requirement is for Bob's key instead of Alice's key.)
 If these conditions are met, the protocol is $(\varepsilon_{\rm cor}+\varepsilon_{\rm sec})$-secure.
 The security proof of QKD protocols mainly focuses on proving the latter condition~\eqref{eq:secrecy_condition}.